-The intent of Strategy W3 is to limit the flow in the Brisbane River at Moggill to less than 4000 m^3 /s, noting that 4000 m^3 /s at Moggill is the upper limit of non-damaging floods downstream.
+The intent of Strategy W3 is to limit the flow in the Brisbane River at Moggill to less than 4000 m3/s, noting that 4000 m3/s at Moggill is the upper limit of non-damaging floods downstream.
 The combined peak river flow targets for Strategy W3 are shown in the following table.
 In relation to these targets, it should be noted that depending on natural flows from the Lockyer and Bremer catchments, it may not be possible to limit the flow at Moggill to below 4000 m3/s.
 In these instances, the flow at Moggill is to be kept as low as possible.

 TIMING TARGET MAXIMUM FLOW IN THE BRISBANE RIVER Prior to the naturally occurring peak at Moggill (excluding Wivenhoe Dam releases).
-The flow at Moggill is to be minimised.
+The flow at Moggill is the be minimised.
 After the naturally occurring peak at Moggill (excluding Wivenhoe Dam releases).
-The flow at Moggill is to be lowered to $4,000$ m 3 /s as soon as possible.
+The flow at Moggill is to be lowered to 4000m 3 /s as soon as possible.

-Strategy W4 - The primary consideration is Protecting the Structural Safety of the Dam
+Strategy W4 - Protect the Structural Safety of the Dam.

-Conditions Wivenhoe Storage Level predicted to exceed 74.00m AHD.
-No limit on Maximum Release rate • The primary consideration is protecting the structural safety of the dam • Lower level objectives are still considered when making decisions on water releases.
-Objectives are always considered in order of importance
+Conditions Wivenhoe Lake Level predicted to exceed 74.00m AHD.
+No limit on Maximum Release rate. • The primary consideration is protecting the structural safety of the dam.